ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Configuration-http.md

 # Configuration - HTTP Binding Settings

 The CSE supports HTTP binding for communication with clients and other CSEs.
 The HTTP binding is always enabled and its settings are configured in the configuration file under the section `[http]` and its subsections.

+!!! info

+	The default HTTP server implementation is based on the [flask framework](https://flask.palletsprojects.com/){target=_new} which is
+	**not** suitable for production environments.
+It has limited performance and connection handling capabilities, but it does support TLS.
+If you want to use secure connections with the HTTP binding, you have to use the default server implementation.

+	To use a more robust HTTP server implementation, you can enable the [WSGI-based server](../setup/Configuration-http.md#wsgi) in the configuration settings.
+However, the WSGI-based server doesn't support TLS.
+To support secure HTTP connections, you have to use a reverse proxy (e.g. nginx) to enable TLS.

 ##	General Settings